cham207388/resource-tools/project-setup/python/poetry/poetry.md

 | Run tests with coverage | `pytest --cov=.` |
 | Run tests with coverage <hr/> (HTML report) index.html | `pytest --cov=. --cov-report=html` |

-## ignore files from coverage report
+## Ignore files from coverage report

 - create .coveragerc file in the root of the project
 - add the following to the file: